The Pentalobe Screw, And Apple's War Against Self-Repair

 Now I love my mac and my ancient ipod, but I also love Matt Bremner and all the aftermarket repair people who provide fast and convenient service.
 So I will tell herein a cautionary tale about what happens when you get all proprietary about screws.

 Image credit Library and Archives Canada

-In 1906 a travelling salesman, Peter Robinson of Milton, Ontario, Canada cut his hand when a slot screwdriver he was demonstrating slipped.
+In 1906 a travelling salesman, Peter Robertson of Milton, Ontario, Canada cut his hand when a slot screwdriver he was demonstrating slipped.
 He went off to the shop and came up with a screw with a square socket in it, that almost never slipped.
 He was modest about it, saying "This is considered by many as the biggest little invention of the twentieth century so far."

 Bruce Ricketts wrote about it in Mysteries of Canada:

 The Robertson socket head screw soared in popularity.
 Craftsmen favoured it because it was self-centring and could be driven with one hand.
 Industry came to rely on it for the way it reduced product damage and sped up production.
 The Fisher Body Company, which made wooden bodies in Canada for Ford cars, used four to six gross of Robertson screws in the bodywork of the Model T and eventually Robertson produced socket screws for metal for the metal bodied Model A.

 But wait.
 If the square screw was superior, why do you not find them outside of Canada?
 Why, if Ford thought it was good enough for his Model A, was it not good enough for the rest of the world?

 Henry Ford found that he could save two hours of assembly time per car, and wanted to protect this advantage by licensing the screw.
 Probably, like Apple, he wanted to control service as well.
 But Robertson thought the market was bigger, and was not willing to give up control.
 The world was his oyster.
 So Ford licensed the less effective Phillips screw and the rest is history.